llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 ## IV.
 Results

 ### Model Evaluation and Validation
-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model?s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

 The final model is found to provide results inline with any individual regressor for the data.
 It should be able to withstand input  collected in the same manner, and in fact saw reasonable results when submitted to the competition, falling in the upper third of results, for both public and private Kaggle data sets(Note: the public set is used for testing until the contest concludes, upon which the private set is used to judge scores).
 It was seen that across all data sets (Validation/Train/Test), the results were similar for similar inputs.